arbor-sim/arbor/doc/python/simulation.rst

         dt = 0.025
         sim.run(tSim, dt)

-        # Print the spikes and accordingly the spike time
+        # Print the spikes: time and source
         for s in sim.spikes():
             print(s)